-This post is the third part of an article that Washington women’s coach working on to detail his move from assistant coach to head coach.
+This post is the third part of an article that Arkansas women’s coach working on to detail his move from assistant coach to head coach.
 The article is entitled “418 Mistakes Later” and he is still adding to it.

 I know that he is much harder on himself than he should be, but the points he makes are lessons to consider for all coaches, not just head coaches.